TowerVerse/towerverse.js/README.md

-# OpenDoge.js
+# TowerVerse.js

-A TypeScript/JavaScript library for OpenDoge.
+A TypeScript/JavaScript library for TowerVerse.

 ## Tests